20 Thrilling Things to Do in Baños, Ecuador’s Adventure Capital

 Yes!
 For those looking for a mountain getaway with plenty of outdoor activities, Baños is the perfect destination.

-Baños is Ecuador’s gorgeous ‘adventure capital’ nestled in the foothills of the Ecuadorian Andes.
+Baños is Ecuador’s gorgeous ‘adventure capital’ in the foothills of the Ecuadorian Andes.
 The town itself is charming in places but obviously geared toward the many national and foreign tourists that flock here every year.
 Within the town, you will find plenty of hotels, restaurants, bars, and tour operators.

 Surrounding the town are the waterfalls, canyons, and mountains for which the area is known.

-15 Best Things to Do in Baños
+Adventurous Things to Do in Baños

-1. Visit the La Casa del Arbol
+Visit the La Casa del Arbol and the Swing at the End of the World

-For $1 dollar you can enter a maintained garden with four extra-size swings built on the side of the mountain providing spectacular views of the volcanic valley below and impressive photos.
+For $1 dollar, you can enter a maintained garden with four extra-size swings built on the side of the mountain, providing spectacular views of the volcanic valley below and impressive photos.

 Throw in the little cafe serving cheap beers and empanadas, and it makes for a fun afternoon.